How do I change my address?

 Males can sire a litter as senior citizens and don't have to worry about things like nursing puppies.
 However, before breeding to a senior dog it would be wise to get him tested by your vet and getting his opinion.
 For the purpose of registration, UKC questions any litters bred by a male over 12 years of age.

-- Please allow at least 3 to 4 weeks from the time you mail your paperwork for processing and mailing.
+- Please allow 4 to 6 weeks from the time you mail your paperwork for processing and mailing.

 - UKC encourages customers to use a mailing method by which tracking can be used.